SutobeHD/SutobeHD/README.md

 - 👋 Hi, I’m @SutobeHD
 - 👀 I’m interested in python and python scripts which work with and around discord and VALORANT
 - 🌱 I’m currently learning python
-- 📫 How to reach me ...
+- 📫 You can reach out to me via discord sutobe#4255

 <!---
 SutobeHD/SutobeHD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.